nice-game-hints/night-of-the-rabbit/02-mousewood/060-bike.md

 Like, [coffee](050-coffee.md).

 # I have coffee in a mug
-Pour the coffee on the bike.
+Pour the _hot_ coffee on the bike.

+# It gets cold!
+It is not about how fast you click yourself there.
+[There is a way](055-cold-coffee.md)